Close

 “16 days of action to help end violence against women and girls around the world”

-Barriers to education, Days in the childhood development calendar, Girls' education, Global Youth Ambassadors, Health and education convergence, Right to education, What is advocacy?
+Barriers to education, Girls' education, Global Youth Ambassadors, Health and nutrition, Right to education

 A Global Youth Ambassador from Cameroon tells how a campaign is addressing barriers faced by disadvantaged girls and women.